Raising Malawi, Inc. is a registered 501 c3 non-profit organization

 To date, a majority of the response to the HIV/AIDS pandemic has focused on treating women and children.
 Concentrating medical care on this vulnerable population is a smart, effective policy that will prove crucial to stopping the spread of the virus.
 However, these programs often fail to reach sex workers, a high-risk population that must be engaged if we are to have any hope of containing the spread of the virus.

 My birthday this week was such a blessing for me.
 I was surrounded by dear friends, my loving family, and by you.
 The notes I received from the Raising Malawi family were simply beautiful—both in their kindness and their concern for the children of Malawi.
 Thank you for making my birthday so special.

 Raising Malawi recently conducted the following interview with a Millennium Promise site leader on the ground in Gumulira, a Millennium Village supported by our foundation.
 Since the program first started in 2006, the progress has been truly staggering.

-Just a reminder that VH1 nominated I Am Because We Are for a Do Something! award, and voting closes tomorrow.
-We need you to vote!
+We need your vote to win.
+VH1 nominated I Am Because We Are for a Do Something! award.

 I have always believed love conquers all - yesterday I got to see it in action.
 In the last week over 30,000 of you added your name to mine calling for the release of Steven Monjeza and Tiwonge Chimbalanga - the Malawi couple sentenced to 14 years hard labor for the "crime" of homosexuality.
 With incredible joy, I am writing to share with you that Malawi President Bingu wa Mutharika has ordered their release.

 I am shocked and saddened by the decision made this week by the Malawian court, which sentenced two innocent men to prison.
 As a matter of principle, I believe in equal rights for all people, no matter what their gender, race, color, religion, or sexual orientation.
 This week, Malawi took a giant step backward.